Atlanta brain injury attorney

 This is when an object punctures the skull, travels through it, and makes contact with the brain.
 Gunshot injuries that enter the brain are penetrating-skull injuries.

-Symptoms of Traumatic Brain Injuries
+What Are The Symptoms of A Traumatic Brain Injury?

 Closed and open head injuries can cause a TBI.
 A TBI occurs when normal brain function is disrupted because of an impact or a loss of blood and oxygen to the brain.